diegovalle/mxmortalitydb/readme.md

-Injury Intent Deaths 2004-2012 in Mexico
+Mexican Injury Intent Deaths 2004-2012
 ========================================================

 This is a data only package containing all injury intent deaths (accidents, suicides, homicides, legal interventions, and deaths of unspecified intent) registered by the SSA/INEGI from 2004 to 2012.
 The data source for the database is the [INEGI](http://www.inegi.org.mx/est/contenidos/proyectos/registros/vitales/mortalidad/default.aspx).
 In addition the data was coded with the Injury Mortality Matrix provided by the [CDC](http://www.cdc.gov/nchs/data/ice/icd10_transcode.pdf).
 The code used to clean the database is available [as a separate program](https://github.com/diegovalle/death.index)